-Your family will be seen by one of our Clinical Psychologists who are all registered psychologists with endorsement as Clinical Psychologists and have at least Masters or Doctorate level training in Clinical Psychology as well as specialised training and experience in treating selective mutism.
+Your family will be seen by one of our Clinical Psychologists or Speech Therapists who have extensive training and experience in treating selective mutism.
 Families who attend the clinic first undergo a comprehensive assessment.

-Selective mutism is one of the more severe anxiety disorders in children.
+Selective Mutism is one of the more severe anxiety disorders in children.
 It therefore takes some time for a child to learn to talk freely and spontaneously to everyone in all situations.
-Our experience shows that it takes approximately 12-24 months for selective mutism to resolve with an intensive treatment program.
+Our experience shows that it takes approximately 12-24 months for Selective Mutism to resolve with an intensive treatment program.
 We often have children at the end of the treatment talk in front of the school assembly!
 So it is a condition, like other anxiety disorders, that can resolve completely.
-However, there are various factors that will impact on the rate of progress.
-These factors include the age of the child when they first present to treatment, the severity of the condition, the commitment and motivation of parents, classroom teachers, and schools to implement the treatment program, and the existence of co-occurring conditions (e.g., other anxieties, behavioural problems, or ASD).
-A child in preschool will often take less time than the above estimate (e.g., 6-12 months), and a child in high school will generally require longer treatment.
+However, there are various factors that will impact the child’s rate of progress.
+These factors include the age of the child when they first present to treatment, the severity of the condition, the commitment and motivation of parents and teachers to implement the treatment program, and the existence of co-occurring conditions (e.g., other anxieties, behavioural problems, or ASD).
+A child in preschool will often take less time than the above estimate (e.g., 6-12 months), and a teenager in high school will generally require longer treatment.
 Because the commitment and motivation of the classroom teacher plays a large role in these children’s response to treatment, we usually spend considerable time helping the school to select the most appropriate classroom teacher.
 For this reason, we encourage parents to start the program before the new school year, rather than “waiting to see how the child goes”.

 School treatment program

-The Clinic implements an intensive school or preschool program and provides the classroom teacher and other relevant school personnel (e.g., learning support, aide, vice principal, principal, counsellor/psychologist, speech pathologist) with regular phone consultations to support them to implement this program (i.e., a 45-minute phone consultation and follow-up email every 4 weeks).
-The classroom teacher must be present for these consultations as the main strategies discussed are intended for the classroom teacher to implement in the classroom during their daily teaching as well as in individual sessions with the child and parent.
+The Selective Mutism Clinic implements an intensive school or preschool program and provides the classroom teacher and other relevant school personnel (e.g., learning support, aide, vice principal, principal, counsellor/psychologist, speech pathologist) with regular video consultations to support them to implement this program (i.e., a 45-minute video consultation with summary email every 4-6 weeks).
+The classroom teacher (or a ‘key worker’ for teenagers in high school) must be present for these consultations as the main strategies discussed are intended for the classroom teacher to implement in the classroom during their daily teaching as well as in individual sessions with the child and parent.

 Frequency of sessions, costs, and rebates

-The Selective Mutism Clinic’s ‘Outreach service’ is available for families throughout Australia, including Melbourne, Brisbane, Adelaide, Perth, as well as rural and remote areas and where there are no specialised services for selective mutism.
-This program is delivered via regular telephone consultations to parents and also to the classroom teacher and relevant school personnel.
+The Selective Mutism Clinic’s ‘Online treatment program’ is available for families throughout Australia, including Sydney, Melbourne, Brisbane, Adelaide, Perth, Canberra, Darwin, as well as rural and remote areas and where there are no specialised services for Selective Mutism.
+This program is delivered via regular video consultations to the parents and child and also to the classroom teacher and relevant school personnel.

-A face-to-face assessment can be beneficial because it allows the psychologist to meet you and observe your child’s level of anxiety.
-The psychologist can also demonstrate how to conduct one of the main treatment strategies to you in that session and observe your child’s level of responsiveness.
-However, we recognise that the cost of airfares and accommodation for a family can be expensive, and our program is just as successful for those families who opt for a phone assessment rather than a face-to-face assessment.
+A face-to-face assessment can be beneficial because it allows the clinician to meet you and observe your child’s level of anxiety.
+The clinician can also demonstrate how to conduct one of the main treatment strategies to you in that session and observe your child’s level of responsiveness.
+However, we recognise that the cost of airfares and accommodation for a family can be expensive, and our program is just as successful for those families who opt for a video assessment rather than a face-to-face assessment.

-- When attending the clinic in person is not an option for families in areas outside Sydney, an assessment can be held with the parent(s) over the phone.
-This assessment lasts for approximately 1 hour and costs $250.
-Following the assessment above, the child’s parent(s) receive ongoing phone consultations to learn strategies to teach their child about anxiety and other emotions and various strategies to help their child work on building their communication in the school program and in other social situations outside school.
-The cost of these 50-minute consultations are $200.
+- When attending the clinic in person is not an option or not convenient, an assessment can be held with the parent(s) over video.
+This assessment lasts for approximately 1 hour and costs $290.
+Following the assessment above, the child and their parent(s) receive ongoing video consultations to learn strategies to manage anxiety and other emotions, and work on building communication with the clinician.
+Strategies will also be taught that enable the child to build their communication in the school program and in other social situations outside school.
+The cost of these 50-minute consultations are $260.